eferr216/weatherWhere/WeeklyReflection.md

 ### Week 4 work

-2/12/2016 - 7 hours
+2/12/2016 - 14 hours

 Completed all Checkpoint 1 items for the project.
+Built the basic functionality for the project including setting up test DB and hibernate.

+### Week 5 work